-With regards to PTSD and CPTSD, this process needs to be done together with someone who knows how trauma works; who can guide you through these steps, and is able to intervene when you get too activated or go into a freeze response.
-This is essential while addressing complex ptsd.
+With regards to PTSD and CPTSD, this process needs to be done together with someone who knows how trauma works; who can guide you through these steps, and who is able to intervene when you get too activated or go into a freeze response.
+This is essential while addressing complex PTSD.

-Extremes of Emotion preventing Effective PTSD Treatment
+When Extremes of Emotion Prevent Effective PTSD Treatment

-And when the adrenaline and its fight-flight-please survival mechanism has run its course and gets depleted, the pendulum naturally swings in the opposite direction towards dissociation, numbness, depression, freeze response and low energy.
+When the adrenaline and its fight-flight-please survival mechanism has run its course and gets depleted, the pendulum naturally swings in the opposite direction towards dissociation, numbness, depression, freeze response and low energy.
 This is cyclic and you can get locked into it.

 The Addiction of Release in Treating PTSD

 Release is not resolution.
-You might release emotion through catharsis; through an emotional outburst and feel good, or freed for awhile, but the emotion tends to build up again over time.
+You might release emotion through catharsis, through an emotional outburst and feel good, or freed for awhile, but the emotion tends to build up again over time.
 Emotional release does not necessarily mean integration.

 Without a framework of understanding of what is happening to you, and sufficient emotional containment, effective PTSD treatment will not happen.